walidamriou/LokumGoLang/README.md

 # LokumGoLang
 To Learn Go Programming Language with small programs examples

+Go is a statically typed and compiled programming language, designed at Google by Robert Griesemer, Rob Pike, and Ken Thompson.
+Golang (Go) is syntactically similar to C, but with memory safety, garbage collection, structural typing, and CSP-style concurrency.

 ### Scripts:
 * __001 Getting Started__
 - 001 Hello World